Go Ad-Free

 Could Aggressive Blood Pressure Control Save Your Brain?

-A new study offers hints that aggressive blood pressure control with a goal of 120 for systolic pressure may reduce the chance of mild cognitive impairment.
+A new Chinese study suggests that aggressive blood pressure control may reduce the chance of dementia.
+How impressive are the data?

 How Well Did Aggressive Blood Pressure Control Work?